• About

 Cooking seasonally and supporting local producers on his ever changing menu comes naturally to Patrick, and what he describes as 'classical cooking with a modern twist' soon earned Oxtail a following over a wide area.

-Wines include three reds and three whites available in three sizes ( glass, carafe and bottle) and non-drinkers will be pleased to find the delicious sparkling apple juice from Con Traas in Tipperary.
-One of the house reds is unusual - a Carmenere from Chile - and might be just the thing with that rib-eye steak.
+Wines, mainly European but with an interesting cabernet sauvignon from Canada, include some available in three sizes ( glass, carafe and bottle) and non-drinkers will be pleased to find the delicious sparkling apple juice from Con Traas in Tipperary.

 Offering fairly priced menus, interesting, seasonal food cooked by a classically trained chef and served with charm in a very pleasant setting, Oxtail is doing a great job - one to try next time you're in Mayo.